botpress/botpress-examples/motivation-bot/README.md

 ### 3. Initialization

-Let's simply use command line interface to initialize your bot.
-To do it, you need to enter the following command.
+Now, let's simply use command line interface to initialize your bot.
+To do it, you need to run the following command.

 ```
 botpress init